 Good enough on the homestead means getting things done.
 It means moving forward.
 It means being thankful for what you have and living within your means.
 Homesteading is about being self sufficient and frugal.
 Perfectionism can steal from the big strides that you have made in your life by comparing yourself to others.
 The quote “Don’t compare your beginning to other people’s middle” is a great way to prove this point.
 Everyone starts somewhere, and if you get caught up in what someone else is doing, you lose the motivation to move on yourself.

 How have you practiced “good enough” on your homestead?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!